razakmat/OOP-SemestralWorkTeam/Semestralka.package/NormalUser.class/README.md

 I am a class representing a NormalUser.

-NormalUsers can view a film, add a comment or search by genre.
+NormalUsers can view a film, add a review or search by genre.
 NormalUser can be promoted by admin to AdminUser.